-Alice Marriott, Portrait, 1947, and Maria Martinez, 1947, portraits Lefranc drew while Alice worked with the potter.
-The Maria portrait was published in the book, Maria: The Potter of San Ildefonso.
+Lefranc drew Portrait, Alice Marriott (1947), and Maria Martinez (1947) while Alice worked with the potter.
+The Maria portrait was published in the book Maria: The Potter of San Ildefonso.
 “Here is a unique American biography and a unique story of the birth of art…this one Indian woman made pottery, stumbled upon new techniques …black on black ware…is collected by museums all over the world.”
-Completing the text took longer than Marriott had planned as Maria was paid only one dollar per interview, not enough to detain her from her pottery production.
+Completing the text took longer than Marriott had planned, as Maria was paid only one dollar per interview, not enough to detain her from her pottery production.
 To generate more income, during the slow time, Marriott wrote about their adventures in The Valley Below.
 Savoie Lottinville, director of the University of Oklahoma Press, insisted that Lefranc do the line drawings for both books.

-Maria and Santana Pottery, 4” x 6 ½,“ 1956, is one of the remaining pieces of pottery in the Lefranc personal collection after she donated most of her collection to what was then called the Museum of the University, The University of Oklahoma, Norman, under the direction of Stephan Borhagyi in 1956 which later became the Stovall Museum of Science and History.
-Santana (1909-2002) was the wife of Maria’s oldest son, Adam (1903-2000?).
+Maria and Santana Pottery (1956, 4” x 6 ½“) is one of the remaining pieces of pottery in the Lefranc personal collection after she donated most of her collection to what was then called the Museum of the University of Oklahoma, Norman, under the direction of Stephan Borhagyi in 1956 which later became the Stovall Museum of Science and History.
+Santana (1909–2002) was the wife of Maria’s oldest son, Adam (1903–2000?).

-“I was adopted by a Nambe Pueblo family and woman, Grandma, Leonidas Romero y Vigil, a medicine woman.
+“I was adopted by a Nambe Pueblo family and woman, Grandma, Leonidas Romero y Vigil, a medicine woman.”
 The Nambe Indians called Margaret Chamisa after an Indian herb and because her hair was almost white.
 Margaret related, “When they [the Indians] had a fight, the elders came over one evening with a package and they handed it to me and said, ‘This is our sacred fettish.
 We’re having a fight.
 We are afraid someone might steal it.
 You keep it for us.’
 I never opened the package.
 I kept it for two years.
 When the fight was over, they came for it.
-I gave it to them.’”
-The trust Indians placed in Margaret offended Marriott’s pride as an anthropologist and eventually was one of the reasons for dissolving their collaboration in 1956 outside of both of their parents becoming sick as well as Marriott becoming emotionally and physically ill herself, was hospitalized, and would talk to few—all at the same time.
+I gave it to them.”
+The trust they placed in Margaret offended Marriott's pride as an anthropologist, eventually leading to the dissolution of their collaboration in 1956.
+Illness among both of their parents and Marriott herself contributed to this split.

 “New Mexico, 1939–1956,” by Margaret Lefranc, May 20, 1997.